marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 ### Plexamp session are weirdly long lived

-Interestingly, Plexamp sessions are not cancelled by the owner of a Plex server.
+Interestingly, Plexamp sessions can't be cancelled by the owner of a Plex server?

 With most streaming content, you can force stop a session but here, you can't even kill your own sessions for some reason.

 {{< image src="plexamp-not-pausing.jpg" >}}
 {{< /image >}}

 In this screenshot, I've actually paused "Praxis Palace" but the media server continues to show it progressing as normal.

 The green padlock indicates that I can't touch the session so I just sort of need to wait for it to expire on its own.

+When the track reaches the end, the progress bar just jumps back to where I had gotten up to before closing the player.

 My fingers are crossed that this will probably be handled by the refactor that gives us controllability between platforms.